Overview

 • Weakness.

-If your baby becomes blue or gray, place your baby on the side and pull the baby's knees up to the chest.
+If your baby's skin becomes blue or gray, place your baby on the side and pull the baby's knees up to the chest.
 This helps increase blood flow to the lungs.
-Call 911 or your local emergency number immediately.
+Call 911 or your local emergency number right away.

 Causes

-Tetralogy of Fallot occurs as the baby's heart grows during pregnancy.
-Usually, the cause is unknown.
+Tetralogy of Fallot happens during pregnancy when the baby's heart grows.
+Usually, the cause isn't known.

-Tetralogy of Fallot includes four problems with heart structure:
+Tetralogy of Fallot includes four changes in heart structure:

 • Narrowing of the valve between the heart and the lungs, called pulmonary valve stenosis.
 This condition reduces blood flow from the heart to the lungs.
 The narrowing may just involve the valve.
 Or it could happen in more than one place along the pathway between the heart and lungs.
 Sometimes the valve isn't formed.
 Instead, a solid sheet of tissue blocks blood flow from the right side of the heart.
 This is called pulmonary atresia.